ThijsTerporten/MemoryMaster/README.md

 This has been fixed by creating a new variable to Time Out the game board which checks whether the function is already running and otherwise blocks flipCard function from running.

+## Double Clicking causes card to stay open

+When accidentally double clicking on cards the function would count the first and second click on the same card.
+A new if-statement has been added at the start of the flipCard function to prevent the same card being counted as the first and second card.

 # Deployment:

 ## [Github pages](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)